argonne-lcf/user-guides/docs/services/jupyter-hub.md

 conda deactivate
 ````

-Once the base environment is setup the user must add an "env" section to the kernel.json file defining the "CONDA_PREFIX" and "PATH" variables.
+Once the base environment is setup the user must add an "env" section to the kernel.json file, located in directory "${USER}/.local/share/jupyter/kernels/projecta", defining the "CONDA_PREFIX" and "PATH" variables.
 Currently Polaris compute nodes access the internet through a proxy.
 To configure the kernel to use the proxy add variables "http_proxy" and "https_proxy" to the "env" section.
 This will allow users to install packages form within the notebook using "!conda".
 The following is a sample configuration:

 ````
 {
  "argv": [
-  "/home/<user>/.conda/envs/projectD/bin/python",
+  "/home/<user>/.conda/envs/projectA/bin/python",
   "-m",
   "ipykernel_launcher",
   "-f",